 Before start packing – make a list

-Ok, you probably hear this before and it is possible to sounds a little boring, but idiot-proof lists are the gateway to a stress-free holiday.
+Ok, you probably hear this before and it is possible to sound a little boring, but idiot-proof lists are the gateway to a stress-free holiday.
 Because of that separate your essentials from your desirables, and be realistic with your luggage limitations.
 So if you need list inspiration – the following might be a good place to start…

 Don’t forget the first aid kit